Manifold FAQ - Frequently Asked Questions

 Q: Does Manifold support Java 21?
 17?
 8?

-Q: Manifold is somehow using Java internal APIs to do its magic.
-Could it break in a future version of Java?
+Q: Manifold relies on internal compiler APIs.
+Could this cause it to break in a future version of Java?

 Q: Is Manifold free?

-Yes, the Manifold project is open source and publicly available on github, free for use via Apache License 2.0.
+Yes, Manifold is open source and available on GitHub, free for use via Apache License 2.0.

-The Manifold plugins for IntelliJ and Android Studio are also open source and freely available.
+The Manifold plugins for IntelliJ and Android Studio are also open source and free to use.

 Q: Does Manifold provide IDE support?